gpakala2/ECE445FA22/notebooks/gautam/README.md

 [ORB Process Article](https://medium.com/@deepanshut041/introduction-to-orb-oriented-fast-and-rotated-brief-4220e8ec40cf)

-FAST uses a circle of comparisons of the greyscale values around a pixel, rather than SIFT and SURF which are series of convolutions.
-FAST is much easier to accelerate.
+FAST uses a circle of comparisons of the greyscale values around a pixel with respect to a threshold number, rather than SIFT and SURF which are series of convolutions, FAST is much easier to accelerate.

 ![](FAST.jpg)